-At such a high price, it will take years for this so-called earnings multiple to fall to a more reasonable level, and that's assuming the company can maintain its torrid earnings growth.
+At such a high price, it will take years for this so-called earnings multiple to fall to a more reasonable level, and that's assuming the company can maintain its torrid growth.

 To make money in Facebook, you're betting that other buyers will be just as willing as you to hold their nose at the valuation, and keep doing so for years.

 And while the big profit growth for Facebook is impressive, it's slowing, and has been for three years.
-Last quarter, the growth turned negative, meaning it fell _ down 12 percent from the first three months a year earlier.
+Last quarter, the growth turned negative, meaning it fell _ down 12 percent from the first three months a year ago.